Why Visit Franschhoek?

 To visit Franschhoek only to experience the wine farms is enough, but there is so much more.
 There are breweries and coffee roasters and a myriad other delights as well!

 Franschhoek is often known as the food and wine capital of South Africa.
 It is also one of South Africa’s oldest towns.

-The Huguenots fleeing persecution in Europe, settled in the area more than 300 years ago.
+The Huguenots fled persecution in Europe and settled in the area more than 300 years ago.
 The Huguenot Monument and Museum honours their resilience and pioneering spirit.
 They brought with them their skills for agriculture and wine making and the Franschhoek Valley thrived.
 Soon the area became the fruit and wine basket of the Dutch East India Company.

 Prior to settlement by the Huguenots, the area was called Olifants Hoek.
 Centuries ago it was the gathering place and breeding ground for elephants who traversed the area going between summer and winter grazing lands.
 Then early settlers used the ancient elephant paths to help them cross the steep mountain slopes on horseback.
 (Read more on the history of Franschhoek Pass and the elephant migration route.)
 Later, this French corner at the southern tip of Africa was re-named Franschhoek, the Dutch for “French corner”.

 Franschhoek is renowned as the gourmet capital of South Africa.
 Here many international and local chefs vie for your patronage and visitors can enjoy a variety of cuisine and treats.

 For the latest news and restaurant reviews, look at Trip Advisor.
 Remember to book at your favourite places.
 You don’t want to miss out!